-There are two cohesive devices in the sentences above: ‘and’ and ‘but’.
+The sentences above have two cohesive devices: ‘and’ and ‘but’.
 Both give the reader different signals and change the meaning of the sentence.

-The first sentence tells the reader that ‘it’s cheap’ is simply being added to the previous information, however, the second sentence tells the reader that they are giving a contrasting opinion to the first part of the sentence by using the word ‘but’.
+The first sentence tells the reader that ‘it’s cheap’ is being added to the previous information; however, the second sentence tells the reader that they are giving a contrasting opinion to the first part of the sentence by using the word ‘but’.

-In other words, the second sentence is saying ‘it’s unreliable (which is bad) but the good thing about it is it’s cheap, so I don’t mind using it.’
-Simply using the word ‘but’ conveys that whole message without needing to literally say it.
+In other words, the second sentence says, ‘it’s unreliable (which is bad), but the good thing about it is it’s cheap, so I don’t mind using it.’
+Simply using the word ‘but’ conveys that whole message without needing to say it literally.

 Overusing Cohesive Devices

-The biggest mistakes many students make is to use cohesive devices in nearly every sentence.
+The biggest mistake many students make is to use cohesive devices in nearly every sentence.